 When the night's begin to draw in and get darker, it makes me feel excited for Halloween, Bonfire Night and Christmas.
 But I really do miss the light nights!
 Well this Gingerbread Bonfire Cake is all about darkness anyway.
 Made with treacle, dark brown sugar and some Guinness for good measure.
 It was described as 'Bonfire Night in a cake' by my colleagues which is why I titled it appropriately.
 It really is the perfect cake for this time of year.
 Plus I've drenched it in a salted caramel sauce which is never a bad thing!

-In a bowl I whisked together Guinness (you could also use another dark stout), black treacle, dark brown sugar, vegetable oil and eggs.
+In a mixing bowl whisk together Guinness (you could also use another dark stout), black treacle, dark brown sugar, vegetable oil and eggs.
+In another mixing bowl sift together self raising flour, bicarbonate of soda, ground ginger, cinnamon, nutmeg and salt.
+Then add this to the wet ingredients and mix in.

 My favourite caramel sauce to use is my Homemade Caramel Sauce, it's rich, smooth and absolutely divine!
 You can also easily add salt to it to make it into a salted caramel sauce.
 If you don't want to make your own, it's quite easy nowadays to find a good quality ready made caramel (or salted caramel) sauce in the shops or online.
 I have used Tesco's Finest, Bonn Maman and Carnation Caramel in the past with great results.